Tocard/documentation/docs/streamr-network/Signing and encryption/key-encryption.md

 ---
-sidebar_position: 4
+sidebar_position: 2
 ---

 # Key encryption
-Messages published to a non-public stream are always encrypted.
+Messages published to a non-public (i.e. private) stream are always encrypted.
 The publishing client creates the encryption keys and delivers them to the subscribers automatically.
 In most use cases, there is no need to manage encryption keys manually.

 ## Typical use cases
 A new encryption key is generated when publishing activity to a stream starts.
 The keys don't change during the lifetime of a client unless explicitly updated.